Before the Event

 - Sterilize the bathtub in the same manner as containers.
 Water stored in the tub should be used for washing and flushing the toilet.

-- Purchase a supply of water purifying tablets, generally available from the local pharmacy.
+- Purchase a supply of water purifying tablets, generally available from the local pharmacy or at camping supply stores.